SuperDARN/pydarn/docs/user/coordinates.md

 ```
 The `antisolarpsn` is given in degrees lon, lat.
 The `arc_length` is in kilometers and the `angle_of_terminator` is the angle from the subsolar point to the terminator (i.e. is 90 degrees at ground level).
 The terminator position can be calculated using `(lat, lon) = new_coordinate(lat, lon, arc_length, bearing, R=Re)` for any bearing from the antisolar position.
 This can be converted to magnetic coordinates using the
 AACGMv2 library.
-Unfortunately, matplotlib is unable to plot the terminator using `fill` consistently, hence we leave this option up to the user.
+Unfortunately, Matplotlib is unable to plot the terminator using `fill` consistently, hence we leave this option up to the user.
 An example of this is shown below:
 ```python
 import pydarn